steveklabnik/jj/docs/releasing.md

+---
-# How to do a release
+title: How to do a release
+---

 ## Update changelog and Cargo versions